 Difficulty level - Difficult Distance - 18 km Duration - 5 to 6 hours Attractions - Umngi hot water springs – they are secluded and less frequently visited by tourists, keeping the water clean and pure.

 9. Krem Mawsmai, Krem Mawmluh and Krem Umshyrpi Caves Trail

 Meghalaya hides within its secrets of nature.
 One of them is the labyrinth of natural caves.
 The Krem Mawsmai, Krem Mawmluh and Krem Umshyrpi Caves are located 6 km from Cherrapunjee.
 Spread at a 7 km long stretch, halogen lamps light up these dark and mysterious caves.
 Some areas still remain unexplored and unmapped inside the caves.
-You are likely to find beautiful crystal deposits and structures built ages ago inside the cave.
+You are likely to find beautiful crystal deposits and structures built ages ago inside the cave on your trip while trekking in Meghalaya.
 It's a trip down to history and the unknown.
 Krem Mawsmai can be explored by beginners.
 However, the other two are not for the faint-hearted ones.
-With closed walls, narrow paths, dim natural light and height of not more than 5ft, these caves are challenging but that doesn't mean they can't be conquered.
+With closed walls, narrow paths, dim natural light and height of not more than 5ft, these caves are challenging, but that doesn't mean they can't be conquered.

 Difficulty level - Very Difficult Distance - 7 km Duration - 5 to 6 hours Attractions - Natural crystal deposits, creepers, waterfalls inside the cave.

-If you’re someone who loves exploring nature on foot, Meghalaya is definitely the place to be.
+If you’re someone who loves exploring nature on foot, trekking in Meghalaya is definitely the activity to indulge in.
 Are you excited to trek across the “abode of clouds?”
-Let us know in the comments
+Let us know in the comments below!